 This process should take five minutes or more and it will restore your settings to their factory defaults.
 So, make sure you have all of your Wi-Fi passwords handy because your phone or tablet will forget them.

-Downgrade to an Older Version of iOS 10
+Upgrade to a Newer Version of iOS 10

 If you have a bunch of free time on your hands you can try a restore on your iPhone or iPad.